CodyHillroy/pokedex/README.md

 ## Usage

-The first time you run Pokedex, it will show few cards which represent pokemons.
+The first time you run Pokedex, it will show few cards which represents pokemons.
 Each card includes short information   about specific pokemon (image, name and type).

  - If you need more cards, just click the "Load more" button below.
  - Clicking on any card image will show details on that specific pokemon.

 Pokedex also allows you to __filter visible pokemons by type__:
- * Click on type tag under pokemon name to activate filter.
+ * Click type tag under pokemon name to activate filter.
  * Clicking on any tag type again, will add that type to filter options.
  * Click "Reset filter" button to reset filter.
 [Thanks cap!]